Selecting the number of components in PCA via random signflips: Introduction

-Heterogeneous noise arises very naturally in modern settings, whether due to heteroskedasticity in the features or due to heterogeneous quality among samples.
+In modern applications, data are now commonly not only large-dimensional but also heterogeneous.
+Heterogeneous noise in particular occurs often in modern settings, whether due to heteroscedasticity in the features or due to heterogeneous quality among the observations.
 For example, the noise level in medical imaging varies both within images and from image to image.
-Likewise, atmospheric corruptions in astronomical data vary both from night to night and from pixel to pixel, and the quality of environmental sensors can vary from location to location.
-These types of effects all contribute to heterogeneity in the noise.
-Moreover, we expect such heterogeneity to only become more common, especially as datasets are increasingly built up from samples collected at myriad and varying places, times or by varying equipment.
+Likewise, atmospheric corruptions in astronomical image data vary both from night to night and from pixel to pixel, and the quality of environmental sensors can vary from location to location.
+These types of effects all contribute to noise heterogeneity.

-Consequently, recent works have begun to study how to properly account for heterogeneous noise when carrying out PCA for large data.
-Much work centers on improving the quality of the estimated components by, e.g., correcting for bias due to heterogeneity \emph{across features} \citep{zhang2018hpa:arxiv:v2}, or by using an optimal spectral shrinkage after whitening the noise \citep{leeb2018oss:arxiv:v4}.
-Other methods include optimal denoising with respect to losses that account for heterogeneity \citep{leeb2019mdf:arxiv:v3}, or optimal weighting of samples to account for heterogeneity \emph{across samples} \citep{hong2016tat,hong2018asymptotic,hong2018optimally}.
-While much work remains, indeed great progress has already been made.
-However, fewer works have addressed the question of \emph{how to estimate} the number of components in these heterogeneous settings.